 How did having a sports marketing background benefit your position with Haas F1?

 Everything I’ve done has added a little bit of experience to prepare me for this.
 Motorsports, in general, isn’t all that different, I mean, the product is a little different, but that is basically the core.
-Formula 1 isn’t entirely different from NASCAR or IndyCar in terms of having a lot of passionate people that week to week are on the road trying to perform the best they can and trying to maximise technology and resources, not like an NFL team.
+Formula 1 isn’t entirely different from NASCAR or IndyCar in terms of having a lot of passionate people who week to week are on the road trying to perform the best they can and trying to maximise technology and resources, not like an NFL team.

 I’ve always been on the marketing side, I’ve never been on the competition side, it’s always that balance about working and being a resource to your colleagues, sometimes not getting in the way, so in general, it’s been a little bit of everything.